Biden, Harris ‘barnstorm’ Pennsylvania, make a play for Ohio on day before election

 “This will not be tolerated,” Bauer said.
 “And we will work with law enforcement to make sure our voters are protected and the process is protected.”

-Chelsea Janes contributed to this report.
+Wang reported from Washington.
+Chelsea Janes in Washington and Reis Thebault in Atlanta contributed to this report.